gerardnico/bash-lib/docs/lib/bashlib-string.md

 ### string::split

-returns the elements separated by the standard IFS This is for demonstration purpose as bash functions can not return an array
+Returns the elements separated by the standard IFS

+Note that bash functions can not return an array but a string separated by the standard IFS character Therefore you will be able to loop over it

 Note if you want to split over multiple lines and for more than 1 character delimiter you can use: